 This is why carpet in the bathroom gives most people the creeps.
 You can’t completely clean carpet and while that’s acceptable in a bedroom, it’s unacceptable in a bathroom.

 Therefore, of all rooms in a house, bathroom design MUST incorporate the practical and the aesthetic in equal doses; arguably, the practical should win.

 Practical bathroom design includes materials that can deal with plenty of water and steam and also be easily and deeply cleaned.

-Accordingly, tile is an extremely common floor and wall bathroom material.
+Accordingly, tile is an extremely common floor and wall bathroom material (although there are some good tile alternatives for bathroom showers).
 Tile repels water and is easy to clean with powerful cleaners to kill germs, bacteria, mold and other nastiness.

 But, there isn’t just one type of tile.
 There are many options.
 This article sets out the most popular types of tile for bathrooms giving you an idea as to your options.

 - Tile Considerations

 - 3. Vinyl Tiles